leifjacobson/MLFF_test_data/README.md

 This dataset is a collection of tight PBE-D3 optimizations of 20 sets of experimentally observed organic crystals.
 The 20 systems were selected as challenging molecular systems from a prior study.
 Each set gives known Z'=1 crystal forms and reference PBE-D3 energies are given in Rydberg.
 Additionally, the number of molecules is given by the key `number_of_molecules` and it is customary to measure energy normalized to the number of molecules.
 When using this data please also cite the original work (given in the previous section).

+### LiquidDensity_equilibrated_structures

+this dataset gives equilibrated geometries of 62 examples of organic liquids.
+The systems were constructed to be about 1000 atom systems and average densities computed from MD simulations in the NPT ensemble should give some indication of the accuracy of a model to reproduce liquid densities.
+Each structure contains a property `experimental_density(g/cc)` and `experimental_temperature(K)`, which give the mass density and temperature for which it was measured.
+These data were collected from the CRC handbook.

 ## Reference

 If using any of this data please cite our manuscript describing the data as well as MPNICE MLFF models.